-Joe Strummer reveals how the Ramones first U.K. gig helped create the British punk scene and without it how punk may not have taken off in the U.K.
+Joe Strummer reveals how the Ramones first U.K. gig helped create the British punk scene, and without the Ramones, punk may not have taken off in the U.K.

 It was 44 years ago this year that the Ramones flew to London for the first time and played their historic 1976 July 4th concert at the Roundhouse in Camden – a gig that many cite as ‘ground zero’ for the U.K. punk movement.

-The importance of that Ramones gig and the impact it had, both personally and on the British punk scene, was outlined by The Clash‘s Joe Strummer in the documentary ‘End of The Century: The Story of the Ramones’.
+The importance of that Ramones gig and its impact, both personally and on the British punk scene, was outlined by The Clash‘s Joe Strummer in the documentary ‘End of The Century: The Story of the Ramones’.

 “On paper, it doesn’t seem likely that you would get a guy like Joey Ramone – a tall gorky looking guy and someone like Dee Dee – who was hustling up the street and then Johnny Ramone with his ruthless eye for how it had to be done, but together they made this incredible thing that influenced everybody here – no doubt about it.”